Nordicwebteamvue/vsf-storyblok-sync/README.md

 docker-compose up
 ```

-Go to http://localhost:8080/api/ext/storyblok-extension/hook to trigger the webhook and pull data from Storyblok.
-Now visit http://localhost:3000/test to see it in action
+Visit http://localhost:3000/ci to see it in action

 ### Seed products